eclipse-sensinact/org.eclipse.sensinact.gateway/docs/examples/Configuring.md

     curl http://localhost:8082/sensinact

-The full set of endpoints available is listed in the [documentation for the northbound REST interface](../northbound/RestDataAccess.md#available-endpoints)
+The full set of endpoints available is listed in the [documentation for the northbound REST interface](../northbound/RestDataAccess.md#available-endpoints).
+For a guide to using the REST interface you may also wish to look at the [interacting with sensiNact example](Interacting.md).